-Spice up the writing table with nocturnal animal writing paper, word cards, and star stickers.
+Spice up the writing table with nocturnal animal writing paper, word cards, and star stickers!
 My trick to making stickers last longer with little learners is to cut the sticker sheets into small pieces.
-Then once they use a small square of stickers they typically draw on their paper.
+Then once they use a small square of stickers, they typically draw on their paper.
 If your students are struggling with stickers, remove the outside background part leaving just the stickers on the sheet.

-One trick I use all the time is to only put half or fewer of the alphabet out when playing this game with my pre-k and three year old friends.
+One trick I use all the time is only to put half or fewer of the alphabet out when playing this game with my pre-k and three-year-old friends.
 Having all letters matches out at once can be very overwhelming and frustrating for littles.

 Add new props and Fall STEM I Can Build Cards to inspire students to build nocturnal animal homes and habitats.
 Add sticks, fake leaves, rocks, tree rings, and forest animals to the blocks center.
-Don’t forget to add black felt or foam too so students can create caves.
+Don’t forget to add black felt or foam, too, so students can create caves.
 Students can manipulate the black felt over and around blocks to create caves and dens for the animals.

 Nocturnal animals have adaptations to help them live and hunt at night.
 Create a science table with anchor charts, posters, real photos, and mini nocturnal animals for students to explore and investigate.
 Grab all of these science printables in my All About Nocturnal Animals Science Unit HERE.

-Later I added text tubes and jars because my students are loving scooping and filling this year.
+Later, I added text tubes and jars because my students are loving scooping and filling this year.

 Spider play dough mats get students counting, identifying numbers, writing numbers, and building fine motor strength all at the same time.
-It’s also a fun way to show that numbers can be represented various ways.
+It’s also a fun way to show that numbers can be represented in various ways.

 Have your students help these shape owls find their home!
-Students match the shape owls with the shape tree.
+Students match the shape owls with the corresponding shape tree.
 To make it a bit more fun, hide the owl cards in a small sensory tub with back beans.
-If the game is easy for your students, make it harder by having them tell you about the characteristics of each shape (ex: number of sides, round/curvy, number of corners).
+If the game is too easy for your students, make it harder by having them tell you about the characteristics of each shape (ex: number of sides, round/curvy, number of corners).

 Spider web paintings are another classic activity!
 Place a piece of paper in a box and place marbles that are covered in paint in the box.
 Then shake, shake, shake.
-Once the paintings were dry each student made a spider on their web.
+Once the paintings were dry, each student made a spider on their web.
 I used my circle paper punch to make the bodies.
 Each student got a rectangle and cut the legs by cutting across.
-My littles LOVE making long paper strips this year so this craft was perfect for them.
+My littles LOVE making long paper strips this year, so this craft was perfect for them.
 Lastly, they each added 8 sticker eyes.

-Friends, this owl snack was delicious and even my picky eaters ate it or at least parts of it!
+Friends, this owl snack was delicious, and even my picky eaters ate it or at least parts of it!

-Change dramatic play into a campsite for your nocturnal animals theme!
+Change dramatic play into a campsite for your nocturnal animal’s theme!
 Check out how in THIS blog post!